 - Edumed.org's "The Healthcare Student's Guide to Internships," which helps you to find the best opportunities, acquire the needed skills, and understand the key differences between internships, externships, and clinicals.

 There is no shortage of resume writing advice on the web.
-Here are three recommended sites:
+Here are four recommended sites: